10 Secluded Cabins in Vermont to Escape with Your Dog

 This beautiful cedar cabin in Granville is full of light and cozy spaces, ensuring that you and your dog will never want to leave!

-Located on 10 acres in the Green Mountains, this property features three bedrooms and two bathrooms – perfect for up to five people, and their dogs, of course.
-Amenities include a cozy wood stove, a home theater system, and a window reading nook.
+Located on ten acres in the Green Mountains, this property features three bedrooms and two bathrooms – perfect for up to five people and their dogs, of course.

 There’s plenty of patio space, a hammock swing, and a hot tub outdoors, so you can find spots to relax in every season.
-Granville is centrally located in the middle of the state.
-It’s very close to Montpelier, Waterbury, and Stowe for unlimited recreation opportunities.

-Outdoor recreation near Granville: If you plan a summer trip, be sure to check out Warren Falls.
+Outdoor recreation near Granville: If you plan a summer trip, check out Warren Falls.
 It’s one of the best swimming holes in Vermont.
 Granville is also home to Moss Glen Falls, which is on our list of Vermont’s most beautiful waterfalls, and it’s right off the road, so no hiking is required.

 Cozy Log Cabin in Londonderry, Vermont

-West River Lodge is as cozy as they come, with three full bedrooms, one bathroom, and 3.5 wooded acres to explore.
-While offering vacationers plenty of privacy, this dog-friendly cabin is just minutes away from some of Vermont’s best mountain experiences as well as the small town of Londonderry.
+While offering vacationers plenty of privacy, this dog-friendly cabin is just minutes away from some of Vermont’s best mountain experiences, as well as the small town of Londonderry.

-The cabin includes a full kitchen, a washer/dryer, and wi-fi.
+The cabin includes a full kitchen, a washer/dryer, and Wi-Fi.
 A fire pit and back deck are perfect for summer evenings, and there’s parking for up to four vehicles.

 Best time to visit this Vermont log cabin: summer, fall, or winter would all be amazing here.

-Outdoor recreation near Londonderry: In the winter, you’re within 15 miles of both Magic Mountain and Bromley for great downhill skiing.
+Outdoor recreation near Londonderry: In the winter, you’re within 15 miles of both Magic Mountain and Bromley for excellent downhill skiing.
 Viking Nordic Center is one of the best spots for cross-country skiing in the state, with 26 km of groomed trails for both classic and skate skiing.
 Visiting in the summer?
 There are dozens of hiking trails nearby and great paddling on Lowel Lake.

 Dog-Friendly Chalet in Wilmington, Vermont

 Wilmington is an adorable town that is fun to explore.
-Great dining, shopping, and recreation, just south of the cabin!
+Great dining, shopping, and recreation just south of the cabin!

-Best time to visit this Vermont cabin: Summer and fall would both be lovely, but it’s also close to Mt.
+Best time to visit this pet-friendly Vermont cabin: Summer and fall would both be lovely, but it’s also close to Mt.
 Snow for winter skiing!

 Romantic Vermont Cabin Rental near Stowe, Vermont

-Goldilocks cabin is a cozy retreat for couples or small families.
+Goldilocks Cabin is a cozy retreat for couples or small families.

-Located just 1 mile from Stowe village, this well-appointed cabin is decorated in a true-cabin style and is the perfect combination of rustic and luxurious.
 This dog-friendly Vermont cabin has one bedroom with a queen-size bed and a small sleeping loft with a full-size bed that can be accessed by a ladder — perfect for adventurous kiddos!

-Amenities include a full kitchen, a laundry room with a washer/dryer, a woodstove, and a mudroom.
+Amenities include a full kitchen, a laundry room with a washer/dryer, a wood stove, and a mudroom.
 Outside, you will find two decks, a gas grill, and a fire pit.

-Stowe is one of Vermont’s most popular destinations year-round, with access to great skiing, hiking, and snowshoe trails, and a bustling downtown with popular restaurants, shopping, and breweries, including the critically acclaimed Alchemist Brewery.
+Stowe is one of Vermont’s most popular destinations year-round, with access to great skiing, hiking, and snowshoe trails and a bustling downtown with popular restaurants, shopping, and breweries, including the critically acclaimed Alchemist Brewery.

 Read Next: Easy and Moderate Hikes Near Stowe, Vermont